ARMNTL/project-landing-page/README.md

 }
 ```

-57. Set the card subtext width and alignment
+57. Set the card subtext width and alignment.

 ```css
 .card p {